 'Undisguised terror': Russia's Kharkiv strike chills Ukraine

-Ukrainians are seeing in the dust and debris and the dead in Kharkiv’s central Freedom Square what might become of other cities if Russia’s invasion isn’t countered in time
+Ukrainians are seeing in the dust and debris and the dead in Kharkiv’s central square what might become of other cities if Russia’s invasion isn’t countered in time

-KHARKIV, Ukraine -- In the dust and debris — and the dead — in Kharkiv’s central Freedom Square, Ukrainians on Tuesday saw what might become of other cities if Russia’s invasion isn’t countered in time.
+KHARKIV, Ukraine -- In the dust and debris — and the dead — in Kharkiv’s central square, Ukrainians on Tuesday saw what might become of other cities if Russia’s invasion isn’t countered in time.

 Not long after sunrise, a Russian military strike hit the center of Ukraine’s second-largest city, badly damaging the symbolic Soviet-era regional administration building.
 Closed-circuit television footage showed a fireball engulfing the street in front of the building, with a few cars continuing to roll out of the billowing smoke.